1/*

 640 *

-641 * This function is deprecated, @drm_atomic_get_old_connector_state or
+641 * This function is deprecated, @drm_atomic_get_old_plane_state or

-642 * @drm_atomic_get_new_connector_state should be used instead.
+642 * @drm_atomic_get_new_plane_state should be used instead.

 643 */

-644static inline struct drm_connector_state *
+644static inline struct drm_plane_state *

-645drm_atomic_get_existing_connector_state(const struct drm_atomic_state *state,
+645drm_atomic_get_existing_plane_state(const struct drm_atomic_state *state,

-646 struct drm_connector *connector)
+646 struct drm_plane *plane)

 647{